A Recipe from The Victorian Kitchen

-Before the general use of ‘chemical’ raising agents – Bicarbonate of Soda and Baking Powder – there were only two ways of making flour mixtures light.
-Either beating eggs for over an hour to trap air, or using yeast.
+Generally, this type of cake was just called a Yeast Cake – another uninspired name but it does explain how it was made.
+Before the general use of ‘chemical’ raising agents – Bicarbonate of Soda and Baking Powder – there were only two ways of making flour mixtures light –

-Visitors on our February Steaming Sunday were able to taste a YEAST CAKE – called in Eliza Acton’s book A Light Luncheon Biscuit(!) or Nursery Cake.
+So now from history to a bit more information about the item itself.
 Many Victorian recipes are a little more dry and slightly more dense than we experience today.
-They are nevertheless very pleasant but different!
-So to our modern tastes we might call this a Bun Loaf rather than term it a cake and serve it spread with a little butter.
+Look back at the names given in Eliza Acton’s book – luncheon biscuit and/or nursery cake.
+These should give you a clue to its texture.
+They are nevertheless very pleasant . . . . . but different!
+So, to our modern tastes we might call this a Bun Loaf or Tea Bread rather than terming it a cake, and we would serve it spread with a little butter or even a lot if you prefer, or perhaps toasted and topped with your favourite conserve.

 - 12oz (350g) strong white flour